Updated on February 21st, 2022

 It turned out to be transformational & a breath of fresh air in so many ways for me.
 Here is why…

-For more check out my posts on Top Tips for Travelling During COVID-19 & Travel During COVID-19 – How to Choose a Holiday Let.
+For more check out my posts on Top Tips for Travelling During COVID-19 & Travel During COVID-19 – How to Choose a Holiday Let & to see all my top tips for travelling internationally in this new world, click HERE.

 This post may contain affiliate links.
 By using these, Sue Where Why What may receive a small commission.
 You will not pay any extra charges for this.
 My opinions, reviews & recommendations remain my own.
 For more information see my disclosure.